What We Already Know About EIDLs

 EIDLs and Paycheck Protection Loans are logical funding solutions for several reasons.
-As long as you have a high credit score, both options are very easy to qualify for, especially compared to traditional SBA 7(a) Loans.
+As long as you have a high credit score, both options are effortless to qualify for, especially compared to traditional SBA 7(a) Loans.
 Second, they offer low interest rates, longer terms, and no fees.
 Lastly, many traditional and non-traditional lenders have reportedly paused funding or are only lending to certain industries.

 However, some business financing companies are still working with businesses from virtually all industries.
 Their products may be just as easy to qualify for as EIDLs and Paycheck Protection Loans.

 Also, even though Paycheck Protection Loans will soon be available at thousands of lenders, they are not available at all of those lenders right this moment.
 If your small business needs funding as quickly as possible, it may be in your best interest to consider other options.

 Business Line of Credit

-Regardless of the state of the economy, business lines of credit are usually one of the most accessible sources of funding.
-Compared to business term loans, business lines of credit require less documentation, and you can be approved with rocky cash flow and subpar personal credit.
+Regardless of the economy’s state, business lines of credit are usually one of the most accessible sources of funding.
+Business lines of credit require less documentation than business term loans, and you can be approved with rocky cash flow and subpar personal credit.
 Some companies can even approve and distribute lines of credit in under 24 hours.

 Unlike business term loans, you only have to make payments when you borrow funds.
 However, the full credit line is always available.
 Most business lines of credit are also revolving.
 This means your balance replenishes every time you pay back what you borrowed the previous month.

-This makes a business line of credit a very sensible option for businesses that haven’t seen their revenue plummet just yet but want to prepare for this unfortunately probable scenario.
+This makes a business line of credit a sensible option for businesses that haven’t seen their revenue plummet just yet but want to prepare for this unfortunately probable scenario.
 Due to the uncertainty lying ahead, you have to provide recent bank statements before drawing from your credit line.
 You may also have a brief waiting period before you are approved to draw funds at all.

 Short Term Financing